LasterAlex/teloxide_tests/examples/README.md

 ### hello_world

-A simple bot that sends Hello World! and introduces to the bot testing.
+A simple bot that sends Hello World! and introduces to the bot testing, telling how to test anything.

 ### calculator_bot